 B. Stormwater Utility

-The Stormwater Utility, a ratepayer-financed program, reduces flooding, erosion, and the amount of pollution in rainwater runoff.
+The Stormwater Utility is a ratepayer-financed program that reduces flooding, erosion, and pollution in rainwater runoff.
 Property owners in unincorporated Thurston County pay Stormwater Utility rates as part of their property tax statement.

-The original Utility was formed in 1985 in the northern part of the County and in 2007 expanded to include all portions of unincorporated Thurston County.
-Since January of 2007, Thurston County has been required to comply with the updated federal and state water pollution control laws.
-The County was issued a municipal stormwater permit (Permit) by the Washington Department of Ecology, which requires the County to take a number of actions to manage where and how rainwater from storms, or “stormwater,” enters our streams, rivers, lakes, and groundwater within the regulated area.
+The Stormwater Utility was formed in 1985 in the northern part of the county and in 2007 expanded to include all portions of unincorporated Thurston County.
+Since then, Thurston County has been required to comply with the updated federal and state water pollution control laws.
+Washington Department of Ecology issues a municipal stormwater permit to Thurston County (Permit), which requires the county to take actions to manage where and how stormwater enters our streams, rivers, lakes, and groundwater within the regulated area.

-While rain is a natural occurrence, the byproducts of our society – such as pavement, oil from vehicles, and yard chemicals – are picked up and carried to our vital water resources during storms.
-The Permit requires the County to develop, implement and annually update a Stormwater Management Program Plan designed to reduce discharges of pollutants from its municipal stormwater systems to protect water quality.
+While rain is a natural occurrence, stormwater can carry pavement, oil from vehicles, and yard chemicals to our vital water resources.
+The Permit requires the county to develop, implement, and annually update a Stormwater Management Program Plan to protect water quality and reduce discharges of pollutants from its municipal stormwater systems.

-The Stormwater Utility has completed seven basin plans as of 2018, and has partnered with the cities on two others.
+The Stormwater Utility has completed nine basin plans as of 2024.
 Thurston County Stormwater Utility programs include:

 Planning for community growth through Basin Planning and Watershed Characterization studies of our local waters.

-Publishing the Drainage Design and Erosion Control Manual which contains rules developers must follow to manage rainwater runoff.
+Publishing the Drainage Design and Erosion Control Manual (DDECM) which contains rules developers must follow to manage rainwater runoff.

-Inspecting stormwater facilities in neighborhoods and at businesses to make sure they work right.
+Inspecting stormwater facilities in neighborhoods and at businesses to make sure they work properly.

 Constructing stormwater facilities to improve water quality and reduce flooding and erosion in older neighborhoods built before development rules were in effect.

-Pollution prevention programs as well as construction of stormwater facilities and restoration projects, including floodplain, riparian and wetland restoration, to address regulatory obligations contained in Total Maximum Daily Load water cleanup plans.
+Pollution prevention programs and construction of stormwater facilities and restoration projects, including floodplain, riparian, and wetland restoration to address regulatory obligations contained in Total Maximum Daily Load water cleanup plans.

-Monitoring the County’s stormwater drainage system by detecting, eliminating, and preventing illicit discharge (illegal dumping) into the system.
+Monitoring the county’s stormwater drainage system by detecting, eliminating, and preventing illicit discharge (illegal dumping) into the system.

-Developing, implementing, and annually updating a Stormwater Management Program Plan, designed to reduce discharges of pollutants from its municipal stormwater systems to protect water quality.
+Developing, implementing, and annually updating a Stormwater Management Program Plan designed to reduce discharges of pollutants from its municipal stormwater systems to protect water quality.

-Current and future stormwater facilities plans are found in the Capital Improvement Program (CIP, Appendix G).
-Capital projects are intended to address emerging environmental or regulatory issues relating to flooding, water quality and/or habitat degradation.
+Current and future stormwater facilities plans are found in the Capital Improvement Program (Appendix G).
+Capital projects are intended to address emerging environmental or regulatory issues relating to flooding, water quality, and/or habitat degradation.

-Stormwater Facilities
+Table 7-2.
+LOS Standards for Stormwater Facilities